 You undertake the grant activity as set out in your grant agreement.
 We manage the grant by working with you, monitoring your progress and making payments.

-Evaluation of the Veteran and Community Grants Program
+Evaluation of the Supporting Younger Veterans Grants Program

-DVA evaluates the V&CG Program as a whole.
+DVA evaluates the SYV Grants Program grant opportunity.
 We base this on information provided in applications and from other various sources.

 1.1 Introduction